praiseprince/praiseprince.github.io/README.md

 ## Contact Me

 If you have any questions, suggestions, or just want to connect, don't hesitate to reach out to me.
-You can find my contact information on my portfolio website itself.
+You can find my contact information on my [Portfolio website](https://praiseprince.me/) itself.

 Thank you for visiting my portfolio repository.
 I hope you find it insightful and inspiring!